Harsh-Ratna/Product-Sourcing-Cost-Prediction-Project/README.md

 1. **Data Exploration and EDA:** Explore the dataset to understand variable distributions and identify key insights.
 2. **Data Preprocessing:** Cleanse and preprocessing data (Removing Outliers, Renaming column, Transforming data etc.)
 3. **Feature Engineering:** Extract meaningful features and engineer new ones to enhance model performance.
-4. **Model Selection and fine-tuning:** Experiment with different regression models such as Linear Regression, Random Forest, and Gradient Boosting to find the best fit.
+4. **Model Selection and fine-tuning:** Experiment with different regression models such as Linear Regression, Polynomial Regression, Random Forest, XGBoost etc. to find the best fit.
 5. **Model Evaluation:** Evaluate model performance using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), RMSE and R-squared to assess accuracy and generalization capability.

 ## Files 📂